-6. Conclusion
+6. Discussion

-We examine a regression setting in which the predictors are both relevant to a response variable of interest and functionally related to one another via a Gaussian DAG model.
-In particular, we consider a hierarchical multivariate regression model with DAG-Wishart priors on the covariance matrix for the predictors, spike and slab priors on the regression coefficients, independent Bernoulli priors for each edge in the DAG, and an MRF prior linking the variable indicators to the graph structure.
-Under high-dimensional settings and standard regularity assumptions, for a known underlying variance σ^2 , we establish both the posterior ratio consistency and the strong selection consistency in order to jointly estimate the variable and the graph for the covariates.
-When the underlying response variance is unknown and an appropriate inverse-gamma prior is placed on σ^2 , we also establish the joint selection consistency under the same regularity conditions.
-Finally, we use simulation studies to demonstrate that the proposed model outperforms existing state-of-the-art methods in terms of selecting network-structured predictors, including both penalized likelihood and Bayesian approaches, in several settings.
-In future work, we intend to explore other types of priors over the graph space and on the regression coefficients to determine whether the consistency and better simulation performance can be achieved under weaker assumptions.
+In this paper, we work in a regression setting, where the predictors are both relevant to a response variable of interest and functionally related to one another via a Gaussian DAG model.
+In particular, we consider a hierarchical multivariate regression model with DAG-Wishart priors on the covariance matrix for the predictors, spike and slab priors on regression coefficients, independent Bernoulli priors for each edge in the DAG, and a MRF prior linking the variable indicators to the graph structure.
+Under high-dimensional settings and standard regularity assumptions, when the underlying variance $\sigma^2$ is available, we establish both posterior ratio consistency and strong selection consistency for estimating the variable and the graph for the covariates jointly.
+When the underlying response variance is unknown and an appropriate inverse gamma prior is placed on $\sigma^2$ , we also establish the joint selection consistency under the same regularity conditions.
+Finally, through simulation studies, we demonstrate that the model studied in this paper can outperform existing state-of-the-art methods in selecting network-structured predictors including both penalized likelihood and Bayesian approaches in several settings.
+For future studies, we intend to explore other types of priors over the graph space and on the regression coefficients to see if the consistency and better simulation performance can both be achieved under weakened assumptions.